 - a.
-Render law enforcement assistance as requested such as force protection for deployed resources as well as provide support to other local and state law enforcement agencies. - b.
+Render law enforcement assistance such as force protection for deployed resources as well as provide support to other local and state law enforcement agencies. - b.
 Provide resources to facilitate land, sea and air transportation. - c.
 Provide personnel and equipment to support enforcement of waterway restrictions. - d.
-Provide personnel and equipment to support logistical requirements of disaster such as but not limited to: high volume pumps and heavy equipment.
+Provide personnel and equipment to support logistical requirements of disaster such as but not limited to: high volume pumps, heavy equipment, barges, front end loaders, etc.